-The types of foundations suitable for the house is depending on the types of construction and type of soil available at the construction sites.
+The types of foundations suitable for the house is depending on the types of construction and the type of soil available at the construction sites.

 Type of construction means, it may be a high-rise or multi-storeyed building construction or it may be low-rise small house construction.
 For both types of construction, we have to choose different foundation types, which is proving to be economical for the owner.

 Generally, high-rise buildings like apartment blocks may require a deep foundation of around 5 to 20-meter depth, and a low-rise house construction depth of 6-8 feet is usually sufficient for residential properties.

-Q.2 How do I make my house foundation is waterproof?
+Q.2 How do I make my house foundation waterproof?

 Water leaking problems are a major problem for any house.
 But It can be easily repaired by adding or repairing gutters and downspouts so that water is able to drain away from your foundation and provide soil slope away from your foundation so that water isn’t encouraged to settle.

 You can use a French Drain at your property and install a sump pump.
 Other precautionary measures, like applying the sealant to the foundation, can also be of value if professionally performed.

 Q.3 How much does a Best Foundation For A House Cost?

 House Foundation cost depends on many factors the types of foundation, and depth of foundation.
 But, there is an average cost of around $5 per square foot for a slab foundation, $8 per square foot for a crawl space, and $20 per square foot for a basement.